GoldRenard/GTAVSteamControllerNative/readme.md

 3. Steam stores all controller configurations in `<Steam>\SteamApps\workshop\content\241100\` folder.
 Use any notepad with 'Seach in files' feature supported to search your configuration by that unique name;
 4. Replace it with [prepared one](https://github.com/GoldRenard/GTAVSteamControllerNative/blob/master/controller.vdf);
 5. Start Steam, BigPicture, switch back to your configuration and it should be updated.
 You're done.

+### Online Warning

+Sorry, you can't play with this mod Online (just yet :wink:).
+If you're going to play Online, you must remove ScriptHookV and all your plugins.

 ### Credits